alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Shows what changes will be made
 - `terraform plan -refresh-only` command is used in Terraform to update the state of your infrastructure in memory without making any actual changes to the infrastructure.
 - `terraform plan -out=bryan` used to run a dry-run and save it on a file
+- `terraform plan -destroy` used to run a plan to destroy the infrastructure

 ### Terraform Apply
 - Applies the changes to the infrastructure